Sudhir Bhat: Criticism

 He was also criticized by many for making too many business transactions in the Marathi play allocation dates.
 He made losses in many plays but he did not leave or change the business of producing the plays.

 As the head of the Natya Nirmata Sangh (producers' association), he was the cynosure of many controversies.
 Many producers labeled him a 'contractor-producer', criticizing his repertoire of commercially successful actors, particularly the faces that he usually banked on.
 Those include Prashant Damle, Vikram Gokhale, Kavita Lad, Dilip Prabhavalkar.
 He was absolutely unapologetic about his brand of theatre.
-He was very clear on his views regarding this.
-"To get people out of their houses to pay and watch a play is a serious business and I do it very seriously," he had said in an interview.

 He even drew flak for alleged unfair allotment of performance slots in Mumbai's select auditoriums.
 Many contemporaries called him dictatorial and alleged he had infused a commercial spirit in theatre.
 They accused him of using his clout to gain prime slots.
 However, Bhat maintained he stood for quality theatre, good marketing and high production values.
-He said his theatre was a box-set proscenium parameter, with no pretence of an experimental intent.
+He said his theatre was a box-set proscenium parameter, with no pretense of an experimental intent.

 Successful person

-Despite the barrage of criticism, everybody agrees that his commercial success did bring a sparkle to Mumbai's theatre arts in the 90s, when none of the plays were doing well.
-As a sagacious businessman, Bhat had a knack of disregarding the losses that some of his plays incurred.
-He was soon going to open the shows of his new play 'Beimaan'.
+Despite the barrage of criticism, his commercial success did bring a sparkle to Mumbai's theatre arts in the 90s, when none of the plays were doing well.

 In spite of his economic orientation, Bhat deserves credit for some off-track plays that expanded the Marathi theatre cosmos.
 In 2003, he cast 75-year-old Shriram Lagoo in 'Mitra'.
 The play was about a resilient, ageing, upper caste widower, who befriends his female Dalit nurse, much to the indignation of his family.
 The play was stage 218 times, mostly to packed auditoriums.
 'Mitra' received a rapturous response in places like Dubai.
 'Gandhi Virudh Gandhi' was another bold attempt to portray the contentious relationship of Mahatma Gandhi and his son Harilal Gandhi.
-In other words, it made for risky business.

 But Bhat knew how to sell his plays.
 For instance, his production of PL Deshpande's life sketches 'Vyakti ani Valli' introduced the new generation to a masterpiece of humour.
 That the play banked on PL's glamour is a known fact.

 Death

-Ruling the roost of professional Marathi theatre are a select number of production companies, and Suyog has been among the foremost.
-On Thursday, 14 November 2013, its famous founder Sudhir Bhat died.
-He died of a heart attack at Hinduja hospital.
+On Thursday, 14 November 2013, he died of a heart attack at Hinduja hospital.